rodrigonoguti/urlshortner/README.md

   - BASE_URL: your app base URL, like http://localhost:8080
   - PORT: your app port, like 8080
   - DATABASE_URL: your database string connection
-- npm install
+- Install dependencies with: npm install
+- Run the migrations with: npm typeorm migration:run
-- npm run start
+- Run on terminal: npm run start

 See [Postman Documentation](https://documenter.getpostman.com/view/1804582/TWDZJc4r)